Liège: Demographics

 On 1 January 2013, the municipality of Liège had a total population of 197,013.
 The metropolitan area has about 750,000 inhabitants.
 Its inhabitants are predominantly French-speaking, with German and Dutch-speaking minorities.
 Akin to the rest of Belgium, the population of minorities has grown significantly since the 1990s.
 The city has become the home to large numbers of Algerian, Moroccan, Turkish, and Vietnamese immigrants.
-Liège also houses a significant Afro-Belgian community.
+Liège also houses a significant African community.

 The city is a major educational hub in Belgium.
 There are 42,000 pupils attending more than 24 schools.
 The University of Liège, founded in 1817, has 20,000 students.